theburningmonk/Metricano/README.md

 - a **MetricsAgent** (represented by the [IMetricsAgent](https://github.com/theburningmonk/Metricano/blob/master/src/Metricano/Core.fsi#L46-L51) interface) is responsible for tracking your metrics
 - a **Publisher** (represented by the [IMetricsPublisher](https://github.com/theburningmonk/Metricano/blob/master/src/Metricano/Core.fsi#L61-L64) interface) is responsible for publishing your metrics, this is *what you have to implement* if you want to publish metrics to a custom dashboard for instance.

-To start using `Metricano` you need to download at least one of the three Nuget packages available:
+To start using `Metricano` there are three separate Nuget packages available:

 #### [Metricano](https://www.nuget.org/packages/Metricano/) ####